salimmohamed/Budget-Tracking-App/README.md

-# Budget Tracker CLI
+# Budget Tracker App

-This is a simple command-line budget tracker that allows users to:
+This is a simple budget tracker that allows users to:

 - Add income transactions
 - Add expense transactions
 - View a summary of total income and expenses

-Transactions are stored in a CSV file (`transactions.csv`).
+Transactions are stored in a CSV file.